-Assistance is not available for replacement fencing.
+Assistance is not available for replacement fencing unless the existing fencing is in a dilapidated state and is no longer fit for purpose.

 The establishment of an effective hedge or shelterbelt for the protection of livestock or crops, or essential ancillaries such as protective fencing and ditching, is eligible.
 The establishment of windbreaks for horticultural business is similarly eligible.
 Ineligible items include commercial forestry.